top of page

 How Verification Can Reduce Fraud Risk

-Verification before payment or commitment can help identify:
+Verification before payment or commitment can assist identify:

-• Whether a business or seller is verifiable
+• Whether a business or vendor is verifiable

-CCVSB encourages verification as part of a broader risk-reduction approach.
+CCVSB advocates verification as part of a broader risk reduction approach.

 Who Should Use This Information